 - How must the business work?

-- How do I get the business to work on itself?
+- What can I do to get the business to work on itself?

 - How do I get this business to work better?